Explore 12,000 years of dramatic history!

 THE THING ABOUT GOTHENBURG

-In our upcoming basic exhibition about 20th century Gothenburg, you get to revel in our most beloved, hated and iconic Gothenburg objects and discover new sides of the city.
-Discover new sides of the city, whether you’re a Gothenburger, a new arrival or just visiting,- and explore what´s the thing about Gothenburg just for you.
-Check out awesome objects from our collections like the first Volvo car and a New World sea chest that crossed an ocean.
+In our permanent exhibition about 20th century Gothenburg, you get to revel in our most beloved, hated and iconic Gothenburg objects and discover new sides of the city.
+Check out some of the most intriguing objects from our collections like the first Volvo car and a New World sea chest that crossed an ocean.

 Pictures of the City of Gothenburg number in the hundreds of thousands, but what can a picture tell us more than the patently obvious?
 Just how many layers of stories are there?
 The exhibition shows images famous and obscure from Gothenburg from the 1850s to the present day.